Andrews University Airpark

-Andrews University Airpark (FAA LID: C20) is a privately owned, public use airport located 2 miles west of Berrien Springs, Michigan.
+Andrews University Airpark (FAA LID: C20) is a privately owned, public use airport located 2 miles west of Berrien Springs, Michigan, United States.
 It is owned and managed by Andrews University, a Seventh Day Adventist university that manages an aviation department.

 The airport is home to the aviation department of Andrews University, which trains pilots under FAR Part 141.
-It trains pilots to be private and commercial pilots and includes additional ratings such as the Instrument and Multi-Engine add-ons and flight instructor training.
+It trains pilots to be private and commercial pilots and includes additional ratings such as the instrument and multi-engine add-ons and flight instructor training.

 The airport is near airports with commercial service, most notably South Bend International Airport.
 It is also near Southwest Michigan Regional Airport, which has historically seen airline service but, as of February 2023, has no scheduled airline service.

 The airport was the starting point for an attempt to fly through all 48 contiguous states in the United States.
 A team of Bowling Green State University alums started at the airport while trying to fly through each state in under 48 hours.